 On Ubuntu 24.04 LTS and 26.04 LTS, the system Python is externally managed under PEP 668, so pip blocks direct installs to /usr without a virtual environment.
 The error looks like this:

 error: externally-managed-environment This environment is externally managed.
 To install Python packages system-wide, try apt install python3-xyz, where xyz is the package you are trying to install.
 If you wish to install a non-Debian-packaged Python package, create a virtual environment using python3 -m venv path/to/venv.
 Then use path/to/venv/bin/python and path/to/venv/bin/pip.
 Make sure you have python3-full installed.
 If you wish to install a non-Debian packaged Python application, it may be easiest to use pipx install xyz, which will manage a virtual environment for you.
 Make sure you have pipx installed.
-See /usr/share/doc/python3.13/README.venv for more information. note: If you believe this is a mistake, please contact your Python installation or OS distribution provider.
+See /usr/share/doc/python3.x/README.venv for more information. note: If you believe this is a mistake, please contact your Python installation or OS distribution provider.
 You can override this, at the risk of breaking your Python installation or OS, by passing --break-system-packages. hint: See PEP 668 for the detailed specification.

 Your output may wrap lines differently, but the fix is the same: use a virtual environment.